xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 33	F{W}	combine of factor 17 and difference-of-squares factorization

 33	{W}H	combine of factor 17 and difference-of-squares factorization

+34	1{B}	combine of factor 5 and difference-of-squares factorization

 34	8{X}	combine of factor 5 and difference-of-squares factorization